chngdickson/ardupilot_ros2_gazebo_garden/3 install ros2_mavros_mavlink.md

 To run the full combo ROS2 humble, gazebo_garden, ardupilot and mavros Download the 3 files in this repo and then run it in that directory.
-Currently the launch is configured to match the simulation environment so we're using udp://:14550@ based on mavproxy.py
+Currently the launch is configured to match the simulation environment so we're using udp://:14550@ based on mavproxy.py when launching "sim_vehicle.py"
 ```
 sim_vehicle.py -v ArduCopter -f gazebo-iris --model JSON --map --console
 ```